 You can grab this chart and 9 others by clicking here!

 Then, it was time to read with a buddy.
-As they read, I passed out 2 sticky notes and tasked them with finding a problem and its respected solution as they read.
+As they read, I passed out two sticky notes and tasked them with finding a problem and its corresponding solution.

 Once they were done reading, the students stuck their notes onto our chart.

-We reviewed our found problems and solutions as a class and grouped our like findings.
+We reviewed our findings and solutions as a class and grouped our similar findings.

 The next day, Wilbur finally got to meet his new friend!
 Of course, Charlotte introduces herself with that ever famous, “Salutations”, so we did a little author’s craft exploration.